inrupt/generator-solid-react/README.md

 ## What is a Generator?

 A [Yeoman generator](https://yeoman.io/) is a scaffolding tool at its core.
 You can use Yeoman to install applications based on templates.
-This repo is an example of a template - it is an application with all of the folders and initial files created and set up for you.
-There's already a build, a code structure, and dependencies installed for you!
+This repo is an example of a template - an application with a build, code structure, and dependencies added and organized for you!

-The idea behind a generator is accelerating application development, and we've taken the next step.
-In our template, we not only provide the basic files and folder structure, but also a fully functional application to become the base of your new project.
+Using a generator accelerates application development.
+You don't have to worry about best practices for foundational elements, because we've incorporated them.
+Our template generates a fully functional application foundation that becomes the base of your new project.

-We have included integrations with existing libraries, as well as pages, routes, and components that are both useful in most applications (like login pages) but also serve as example code showing how Solid data management works.
+We have included integrations with essential libraries, as well as pages, routes, and components that are both useful in most Solid applications (like login pages) but also serve as example code to demonstrate how to interface with Solid and [Linked Data](https://solid.inrupt.com/docs/intro-to-linked-data).

-The generated application is also integrated with our [Solid Style Guide](https://github.com/Inrupt-inc/inrupt-atomic-styleguide).
-You can read more about it on the github page, or check out a live version of the style guide at [design.inrupt.com](https://design.inrupt.com/atomic-core/).
+The generated application also incorporates our [Atomic Style Guide](https://design.inrupt.com/atomic-core), featuring a nice integration with [Styled Components](https://www.styled-components.com).

 ## Creating a Solid React Application

-The first step to get started is to follow the [Installation and Usage](#installation-and-usage) steps.

-Once you've run the generator and created your starter application, you'll have a site with some basic functionality and style guide integration.
+Once you've [run the generator](#installation-and-usage) and created your starter application, you'll have a site with some basic functionality and style guide integration.

 If you would like to add your own look and feel, there are two options.
 First, you can override the styles from the style guide on demand.
 A list of the classes and example code can be found on the github page.
 Second, you could remove the style guide entirely, by removing the dependency from npm / package.json.
 Note if you do this, the application will lose almost all of its styling, and will need work to look "right" again.

 Next, you can start building your application!
 Feel free to remove any pages or code you no longer need.
-You can use pages (such as the Welcome Page) provided by the generator to use as a template for how to build your next pages.
+You can use pages (such as the Welcome Page) provided by the generator as a template for how to build your next pages.

 There are also examples of how to use libraries like [LDFlex](https://github.com/solid/query-ldflex) for reading and writing data to a POD, and examples of using existing components.

 ## What's in the starter application?

 This list will update as new releases are made.
 Currently, the generated application contains the following high-level items:

 * Login Page